-Tell me about yourself or Brief me about you or Give a brief introduction of yours.
+Tell me about yourself or Introduce yourself or Give a brief introduction of yours.

 This one interview question is always there in every interview.

 And no matter how boring it feels to answer this, you just can not skip this.

 Surprisingly candidates find this question as one of the most difficult one.

 But talking about yourself shouldn’t be difficult, as who knows you better than yourself.

 Still, candidates struggle to answer this.
 Why because of below-mentioned points:

 How much details to give?